-A typical lotus birth protocol proceeds as follows:
+A typical lotus birth protocol reads as follows:

 - When the baby is born, leave the umbilical cord intact.
 If the cord is around the baby’s neck, simply lift it over.

 - Wait for the natural delivery of the placenta.
-Do not use oxytocin, as this forces too much too soon into the infant and compromises the placenta delivery.
+Do not use oxytocin – this forces too much too soon into the infant and compromises the placenta delivery.

 - When the placenta delivers, place it into a receiving bowl beside the mother.